 Tablo Quad OTA DVR

 This DVR sports an intuitive guide interface and allows you to record up to four programs at the same time.

-Pros: If you’re seeking an OTA DVR that gives you a lot of options, the Tablo Quad is for you.
+Pros: If you’re seeking a DVR that gives you many options, the Tablo Quad is for you.
 This DVR can record up to four channels at once and is great for multi-TV households since it connects to your router instead of your TV.
-Thus, multiple devices can utilize it at once as long as they’re on the same network.
+Thus, multiple devices can utilize it once as long as they’re on the same network.
 This DVR also scores points for its intuitive, cable-like guide interface and doesn’t require a subscription for its TV recording and playback functions.

 Cons: The Tablo Quad doesn’t feature a built-in hard drive, so to make the most of this product, you will have to purchase a hard drive if you don’t have one lying around.
-However, this does give you plenty of options in terms of available storage space.
-Also, keep in mind that picture quality is largely determined by network quality, so reliable internet is a must for this DVR.
+Also, remember that picture quality is largely determined by network quality, so reliable internet is a must for this DVR.

 This budget-friendly DVR is compatible with a wide range of devices and sports an intuitive UI.